Tardigrade: From science to popular culture

 The 'Ripper' in Star Trek: Discovery is a recognisably tardigrade-like creature enlarged to monstrous size, with extraordinary capabilities said in the TV series to have been acquired by horizontal gene transfer.

 The tardigrades' traits, including their ability to survive extreme conditions, have earned them a place in science fiction and other pop culture.
 The musician Cosmo Sheldrake imagines himself as a robust tardigrade in his 2015 "Tardigrade Song".
 He sings "If I were a tardigrade ...
 Pressure wouldn't squash me and fire couldn't burn ...
 I can live life in vacuums for years with no drink (A ha)".

 The biologists Mark Blaxter and Arakawa Kazuharu describe tardigrades' transition to science fiction and fantasy as resulting in "rare but entertaining walk-on parts".
 They note that in the 2015 sci-fi horror film Harbinger Down, the protagonists have to deal with tardigrades that have mutated through Cold War experiments into intelligent and deadly shapeshifters.

 In the 2017 Star Trek: Discovery, the alien "Ripper" creature is a huge but "generally recognisable" version of a terrestrial tardigrade.
-The protagonist, the xeno-anthropologist Michael Burnham, explains that the Ripper can "incorporate foreign DNA into its own genome via horizontal gene transfer.
-When Ripper borrows DNA from the mycelium [of its symbiotic fungi], he's granted an all-access travel pass".
+In the story, the Ripper "incorporate[s] foreign DNA into its own genome via horizontal gene transfer" from its symbiotic fungi.
 The scholar of science in popular culture Lisa Meinecke, in Fighting for the Future: Essays on Star Trek: Discovery, writes that the animal shares some of the real tardigrade's characteristics, including "its physical resilience to extreme environmental" stresses.
 She adds that while taking on fungal DNA is "ostensibly grounded" in science, it equally carries a "mystical impetus of what [the French philosophers] Deleuze and Guattari call a becoming", an entanglement of species that changes those involved "and ties together all life".
-The border of that symbiosis is the "Outsider or Anomalous", which stabilises the system and embodies its future possibilities.
-The characters Burnham and Stamets see that the tardigrade plays this 'Outsider' role.